Jenni-Hawk/Advanced_Topic_Modeling/README.md

 ## 🎯 Additional Objective
 - Determine the impact of including retweets versus removing retweets
+- Findings:
+  - There's a low model coherence score when re-tweets are removed which means the content within each topic is not distinctly identified as belonging to a specific topic.
-- Findings: Given how people use Twitter to express themselves, removing duplicates does not provide an accurate understanding of what the top topics are from a volume perspective.
+  - This makes sense given how people use Twitter to express themselves.
+Re-tweeting is a way to communicate support of an idea.
+Therefore, removing duplicates does not provide an accurate understanding of what the top topics are from a volume perspective.
 This volume perspective is critically important for business people to understand the scale and influence of a topic.
-As a best practice for tweet analysis, I recommend removing duplicate tweets as a secondary step in the analysis process (not a first step) to double check that a latent topic doesn't exist when duplicates are removed.
+    - As a best practice for tweet analysis, I recommend removing duplicate tweets as a secondary step in the analysis process (not a first step) to double check that a latent topic doesn't exist when duplicates are removed.

 ## 💡 Further Work
 - Upon completing this project I was inspired to further expand this knowledge into areas of classic consumer research: The Survey.